lccostajr/edx-documentation/en_us/shared/students/SFD_introduction.rst

 If you have a question about something you encounter in an edX course, try these options for getting an answer.

-* Check the **Home** page.
+* Check the **Home** page in the course.
 Course teams use this page to post updates about the course, which can include explanations about course content, reminders about when graded assignments are due, or announcements for upcoming events or milestones.

-* Look for an "Introduction", "Overview", or "Welcome" section on the **Course** page.
-Course teams often include general information about how the course works and what you can expect, and also what they expect from you, in the first section in the course.
+* Look for an "Introduction", "Overview", or "Welcome" section in the course content.
+In the first section in the course, course teams often include general information about how the course works and what you can expect, and also what they expect from you, in the first section in the course.

 * Participate in the :ref:`course discussions<Explore Posts>`.
+Other learners
+  might be able to answer your question, or might have the same question themselves.
 If you encounter an unfamiliar word, phrase, or abbreviation, such as "finger exercise" or "board work", search for it on the **Discussion** page, or post a question about it yourself.
-Other learners might be able to answer your question, or might have the same question themselves.
 Your comments and questions give the course team useful feedback for improving the course.

 * Investigate other resources.
-Within the course, a :ref:`wiki<SFD Wiki>`, if one is available, can be a good source of information.
+Some courses have a :ref:`wiki<SFD Wiki>`, which can be a good source of information.
 Outside of the course, a course-specific Facebook page or Twitter feed might be available for learners to share information.